Yuvrraaj/CampusQuery/Readme.md

 # CampusQuery AI – Intelligent Campus Q&A and Document Assistant

 CampusQuery AI is a backend-driven information retrieval system designed to answer campus-related queries and extract insights from uploaded documents.
-It combines OCR, embedding-based retrieval, and LLM-powered response generation to provide accurate, context-aware answers with source references.
+It combines embedding-based retrieval and LLM-powered response generation to provide accurate, context-aware answers with source references.

 The system solves the problem of fragmented campus information and inefficient document search by enabling users to query structured and unstructured data through a unified interface.